Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Stand next to the Joan of Arc memorial, and the city will spread out like a map through the park’s greenery.

-Sunrise at Jefferson Memorial Tidal Basin Washington DC
+Get a good glimpse of the beautiful sunrise DC has to offer right at Jefferson Memorial Tidal Basin Washington DC

 Tidal Basin